robertduplock/scifibooks.club/content/en/reviews/pandora-s-star-book-review.md

 Meanwhile, these wacko folks who call themselves the Guardians believe a malevolent alien called the Starflyer secretly manipulates humanity into investigating the Dyson Sphere for its own nefarious purposes.

 Thirdly, eccentric bazillionaire Ozzie Isaacs decides he needs to find the Silfen — a mysterious, childlike alien race — and ask them what's up with the Dyson Sphere.
 However, he gets trapped in a strange, icy world and has to eventually escape.

+When it comes to _Pandora's Star_, I have one major quibble and a few minor quibbles.
+So let's get the big one out of the way: The Ozzie storyline is a boring distraction from the main event.
+Ozzie's actual motivation in seeking out the Silfen is vague, and as soon as he finds them and asks them, they are of no help — which is precisely what he expected.
+Then he gets trapped in the Ice Citadel and has to find a way out.

+To be honest, I found myself skim-reading some of the long, dull scenes in the Ice Citadel.
+The whole thing felt unnecessary and barely connected to the main plot.
+And I expected it to pay off more by the end – to come back around and give me an _aha_ moment.
+But it ended with a cliffhanger.

+Minor quibbles: Some of the characters were a bit droll.
+Probably the most interesting ones were Paula Myo and Adam Elvin.
+Ozzie could have been a great character if he'd had a more exciting storyline.
+William Kime was okay, and Mellanie evolved into someone pretty interesting.
+But many of the characters — Nigel Sheldon, Alessandra Baron, Bradley Johansson, Hoshe Finn, Orion... well, they didn't exactly leap off the page.